wirthual/smartkanne/README.md

 # SmartKanne

 ### 1. Introduction
-This project was created for the Ubiquitous Computing Course on the KIT.
+This project was created for the Ubiquitous Computing Course at the Karlsruhe Institute of Technology.
 The goal of this course is to learn about the development process of a smart appliance.
-Topics covered in this lecture are things like techniques for finding a good idea, analyse your potential customers, sketching methods as well as the technical part like hardware including sensors, actuators and knowledge about arduino.
+Topics covered in this course are techniques for finding a good idea, analyse your potential customers, sketching methods as well as the technical part like hardware including sensors, actuators and knowledge about arduino.

 #### 1.1 Project structure
 | Folder    |     Content |